 Here are three questions to ask yourself if you have that maybe-yucky-uncomfortable feeling that it may be time for you to make a change:

-- If my heart or gut could speak to me right now, what would it say?
+If my heart or gut could speak to me right now, what would they say?